2023 Best Civil Engineering Bachelor's Degree Schools in Texas

 Top 10 Best Civil Engineering Bachelor's Degree Schools

-Our analysis found Rice University to be the best school for civil engineering students who want to pursue a bachelor’s degree in Texas.
+Our 2023 rankings named Rice University the best school in Texas for civil engineering students working on their bachelor’s degree.
 Rice is a medium-sized private not-for-profit school located in the large city of Houston.

-Out of the 17 schools in Texas that were part of this year’s ranking, The University of Texas at Austin landed the # 2 spot on the list.
-UT Austin is a fairly large public school located in the large city of Austin.
+The excellent bachelor’s degree programs at The University of Texas at Austin helped the school earn the #2 place on this year’s ranking of the best civil engineering schools in Texas.
+UT Austin is a very large public school located in the city of Austin.

 While working on their Bachelor's Degree, civil eng majors at UT Austin accumulate an average of around $21,613 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $376.

-You’ll be in good company if you decide to attend Texas A&M University - College Station.
-It ranked #3 on our 2023 Best Civil Engineering Bachelor’s Degree Schools in Texas list.
-Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.
+The excellent bachelor’s degree programs at Texas A&M University - College Station helped the school earn the #3 place on this year’s ranking of the best civil engineering schools in Texas.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public school with a very large student population.

 This translates to an average monthly loan payment of $275, based on a 10-year repayment plan.

-Read full report on Civil Engineering at Texas A&M University - College Station
+Full Civil Engineering at Texas A&M University - College Station Report

 Read full report on Civil Engineering at Southern Methodist University